AqwamCreates/DataPredict/docs/BasicTutorials/UsingRegularizers.md

 ```

 That's all for today!
-Do note that not all models uses the regularizers, so please check the API reference if this option is available or not.
+Do note that not all models use the regularizers, so please check the API reference if this option is available or not.